On the field of moduli of superelliptic curves

+A superelliptic descent over a field $k$ means that we may find a defining curve with equation $y^{n}=f(x)$ where $f \in k[x]$, which is a slightly more restricted class than the typical descent that ask for a curve over $k$ not necessarily of the above form; see for example \cite{lrs} for the typical descent for hyperelliptic situation for $g=3$ (in there there is an example of a hyperelliptic curve of genus three, which is definable over ${\mathbb Q}$, but it cannot be hyperelliptically defined over ${\mathbb Q}$).

-The main goal of this paper is to describe which superelliptic curves of genus $g \leq 10$ are definable over their field of moduli.
+The main goal of this paper is to (partially) describe which superelliptic curves of genus $g \leq 10$ are definable over their field of moduli.
+In each genus (see Tables 1,2 and 3), we describe those ones which might not be definable over their field of moduli; all cases which are not in blue are defined over their field of moduli and the blue ones might or not be definable over the field of moduli.

 The results of this paper can be very easily extended to positive characteristic in the case when the covering $\X \to \X/\< \tau \>$ is tame.
 The list of full automorphisms groups in positive characteristic ($\chara k = p >0$) was determined in \cite{Sa} and the rest of the proofs should follow easily when $(n, p) =1$.
 We only focus in characteristic zero.

-It is worth mentioning that from our list of Tables~1, 2, 3, all cases which are not in blue are defined over their field of moduli.
-That does not mean that the cases in blue are not defined over the field of moduli.
-For given values of the genus $g$ or $n$ these cases could be defined as well over the field of moduli.
-Moreover, superelliptic descent over a field $k$ means that we may find a defining curve with equation $y^{n}=f(x)$ where $f \in k[x]$, which is a slightly more restricted class than the typical descent that ask for a curve over $k$ not necessarily of the above form; see for example \cite{lrs} for the typical descent for $g=3$.

 The paper is organized as follows.
 In Section \ref{Sec:prelim} we give a brief review of superelliptic curves and their automorphism groups.
 Such groups were fully classified in \cite{Sa} and the equations of each parametric curve for any given group are given in \cite{Sa-sh} for any given genus $g \geq 2$; in Section \ref{Sec:tablas} we provide such a list for $5 \leq g \leq 10$ (see also \cite{super1} and \cite{zhupa}).
 In Section \ref{Sec:FOMSC} we recall some known results which provide sufficient conditions for a curve to be definable over its field of moduli.